Skip to main content

 1. Power Check

-Head to your electrical service panel.
-Look for a breaker labeled “Dryer” or “Laundry.”
-If the switch sits in the middle (not fully on or off), it’s tripped.
+Head to your electrical panel and find the breaker labeled “Dryer” or “Laundry.”
+If the switch is stuck in the middle, it’s tripped.

-• Push the switch firmly to the Off position.
+• Push the handle all the way to the Off position.

-• Wait 30 seconds, then flip it fully to On.
+• Wait half a minute, then flip it firmly to On.

 2. Door Switch Test

-Open the dryer door.
-The light should vanish when closed.
-If it stays on, the door switch is toast.
+Open the door: the light inside should turn off when you close it.
+If it stays on, the switch isn’t working.

-• Kill power to the dryer and unplug it (or flip the breaker).
+• Cut power first—unplug the dryer or flip the breaker off.

-• Grab a multimeter and set it to continuity mode.
-Touch the probes to the switch terminals.
+• Set your multimeter to continuity mode; press the switch plunger while touching the probes to the terminals.

 3. Thermal Fuse Inspection

-A blown thermal fuse is a silent killer.
-It shuts off power when the dryer overheats, and it’s a common reason dryers refuse to start.
+A blown thermal fuse shuts off power when the dryer overheats—it’s a sneaky reason many dryers stay dark.

-• Unplug the dryer and pop off the back panel.
+• Unplug the dryer and pull off the back panel.

-• Spot the thermal fuse near the blower housing or exhaust vent.
+• Look for the small white or silver fuse near the blower housing or exhaust vent.

 • Disconnect the wires and test with a multimeter set to ohms (Ω).

-• Infinite resistance (no reading)?
-The fuse is dead and needs swapping.
+• Infinite resistance (OL reading) means the fuse is dead and must be replaced.

-• Pro tip: Always check the dryer vent for lint blockage after replacing the fuse.
-A clogged vent causes overheating and can fry the new fuse in days.
+• Pro tip: Always clear the dryer vent after swapping the fuse; a blocked vent will fry the new fuse in days.

 4. Start Switch & Control Panel

-If the dryer hums but stays stubbornly off, the start switch likely bit the dust.
+If the dryer hums but the drum never turns, the start switch is probably the problem.

-• Remove the top panel (two screws at the back, then lift).
+• Unplug the dryer and remove the top panel (two screws at the back, then lift).

-• Find the control panel and start switch (usually marked “Start”).
+• Find the control panel and the marked “Start” switch inside.

-• Unplug the switch harness and test with a multimeter.
+• Unplug the switch harness and test continuity with a multimeter while pressing the switch.

 If This Didn’t Work